jkingry/adventofcode/README.md

 Code from adventures in [Advent of Code](https://adventofcode.com/).

-Just started participating in Nov 2021, so prior years are incomplete.
+Started participating in Nov 2021.